The UN and Regional Public Goods

 Regions were part of the UN from its inception.
-In their different forms, they are present in the UN Charter and in the development of the UN structures and agencies.
+In their different forms, they are present in the UN Charter and in the development of the UN structures.
 Linkages between supranational regions and the UN are varied, multiple and of increasing intensity, but one should also realise that there are still many unresolved political, institutional and operational challenges.

 This research programme therefore has the following objectives: